This is what you made on your class. An Italian all-season classic. Deserving alternatives will be posted later. Suggestions welcome!

 - SALT TO TASTE

 Mince and squeeze excess water from veggies.
-Mix all ingredients (ricotta, parmigiano, spinach, nutmeg.
-Egg and salt only if needed) with a wooden spoon.
+Mix all ingredients with a wooden spoon (ricotta, parmigiano, spinach, nutmeg.
+Add salt only after you have added parmigiano, and tasted the filling.
+Remember salt is flavor enhancer, not an ingredient!) .

 Lay the ravioli on a well floured surface, making sure they do not touch one another.